 Vaccines and Boosters

-Students, faculty and staff can receive vaccines and boosters (for those 12+) from the UF Student Health Care Center and UF Health pharmacies at no cost.
+Students, faculty and staff can receive vaccines and boosters from the UF Student Health Care Center and UF Health pharmacies at no cost.
 UF expects but does not require that faculty, staff or students receive the COVID-19 vaccine.

-Within our UF Health hospitals or other patient-facing clinical facilities, including our dentistry practices and our veterinary hospitals, face coverings are required.
+Within UF Health hospitals or other patient-facing clinical facilities, including dentistry practices and veterinary hospitals, face coverings are required.
+Face masks are recommended in non-clinical spaces, such as academic and research areas of our academic health center’s health colleges that do not involve interaction with patients, as well as administrative offices at off-site non-clinical locations like the UF Health Professional Park.
 Please continue to practice physical distancing.

 Where to get masks on campus